realworldocaml/book/en/03-expressions-variables-and-functions.md

 to get a new function is called _partial application_.

-The key to interpreting the type signature is the observation `->` is left-associative.
+The key to interpreting the type signature is the observation `->` is right-associative.
 Thus, we could parenthesize the type signature of `abs_diff` as follows:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }